knetikmedia/knetikcloud-dart-client/docs/UsersInventoryApi.md

 //swagger.api.Configuration.accessToken = 'YOUR_ACCESS_TOKEN';

 var api_instance = new UsersInventoryApi();
-var userId = 56; // int | The id of the inventory owner or 'me' for the logged in user var id = 56; // int | The id of the user inventory
+var userId = userId_example; // String | The id of the inventory owner or 'me' for the logged in user var id = 56; // int | The id of the user inventory

 try {